Second Judicial District Court

 The criminal division has twelve (12) judges who hear all felony cases, appeals of Bernalillo County Metropolitan Court criminal cases, extraditions of felons in other jurisdictions and requests for search warrants.

 Biography: Judge Britt Baca-Miller was born and raised in Albuquerque.
-She holds a bachelor’s degree from Eastern New Mexico University, a master’s degree in public administration, and a juris doctor degree from the University of New Mexico School of Law.
+She holds a bachelor’s degree from Eastern New Mexico University, a master’s degree in public administration from Portland State University, and a juris doctor degree from the University of New Mexico School of Law.

-She has served on the board of directors of the New Mexico Hispanic Bar Association and is a member of the Hispanic National Bar Association and the New Mexico Women’s Bar Association.
+Judge Baca-Miller worked for the State of New Mexico and for a number of non-profits prior to her appointment to the bench.
+She served on the board of directors of the New Mexico Hispanic Bar Association and is currently a member of the Hispanic National Bar Association and the New Mexico Women’s Bar Association.

 Biography: Judge Bruce Fox received his B.A. from the University of Connecticut and his J.D. from Western New England University.
 He has been licensed to practice law in New Mexico since 1993, and has spent his entire career working in the courts of New Mexico, the Navajo Nation, and the Pueblo of Laguna.